Magical winter wedding at the West Tower

-My approach to photographing Sophia and Kale’s West Tower winter wedding photography was to creatively and discreetly photograph the day as it unfolded, capturing meaningful pictures that the couple would love.
+My approach to photographing Sophia and Kale’s West Tower winter wedding photography was to creatively and discreetly photograph the day as it unfolded.

-The couple calls these images “works of art” and the picture of Sophia and Kale against the blue Lancashire winter skyline with Sophia’s veil blowing in the wind is the image they’ve chosen for their bespoke wedding album cover.
+The couple refers to these images as “works of art.”
+The image of Sophia and Kale against the blue winter skyline with the wind blowing her veil was chosen for their bespoke wedding album cover.

 The couple plan to proudly hang a collection of images from their West Tower winter wedding on the walls of their new home.